tillpayments/woocommerce-plugin/README.md

 ## Common User Errors

-### Payment input fields no loading
+### Payment input fields not loading

 Ensure you have entered the correct **Integration Key** and are targeting the correct environment.

-In rare cases another third party plugin can conflict with our own and introduce undesirable behaviour.
+In rare cases other third party plugin can conflict with our plugin to cause undesirable behaviour.
 Preventing the payment inputs from loading is just one example.
 This is usually the case when another plugin is raising exceptions and can often be diagnosed by inspecting the server logs as well as checking the browser's console for errors while the payment page is loading.

 ### All payments declined in testing

 While targeting our sandbox environment there is a list of acceptable test cards you can use to simulate different outcomes.
 Using any other made up card, or a live card number, will result in a decline.

+Here are a list of the cards that can be used in the sandbox environment.

 [Test Card Numbers](https://gateway.tillpayments.com/documentation/connectors#simulator-testing-connector-test-data)